 Office Phone: (203) 432-1365

-Requirements of the Major for the Classes of 2013 and 2014
+Requirements of the Major for the Class of 2014

-Students in the Class of 2013 must fulfill the requirements of the major in History of Science, History of Medicine that were in place when they entered the major, as described in previous editions of the Yale Bulletin.
-Students in the Class of 2014 may also fulfill the requirements of the major in History of Science, History of Medicine that were in place when they entered it.
-Alternatively, students in the Class of 2014 may fulfill the requirements of the major in History of Science, Medicine, and Public Health as described below for the Class of 2015 and subsequent classes.
+Students in the Class of 2014 may fulfill the requirements of the major in History of Science, History of Medicine that were in place when they entered the major, as described in previous editions of the Yale Bulletin or students in the Class of 2014 may fulfill the requirements of the major in History of Science, Medicine, and Public Health as described below for the Class of 2015 and subsequent classes.

 Requirements of the Major for the Class of 2015 and Subsequent Classes